NitinSatpal/location-tracker/README.md

 Restart tomcat
 sudo /etc/init.d/tomcat7 restart

+REST APIS
-Now we are assuming that we have driver (user), tracking device as well as vehicles already registered with us
+We are assuming that we have driver (user), tracking device as well as vehicles already registered with us

 To register Driver (user)
 http://localhost:8080/com.location.tracker/user